phith1/CodeSamples/JHU_GOPC/README.md

 # HERMES Agrifood

-A major duty during my time with JHU's Global Obesity Prevention Center was to support a PhD student, Marie Spiker, in her efforts to repurpose the HERMES  (Highly Extensible Resource for Modeling Event-Driven Supply Chains) vaccine supply chain modeling software into an appliation that could model agricultural supply chains.
+A major duty during my time with JHU's Global Obesity Prevention Center (now PHICOR: Public Health Informatics Computational Operations Research team at CUNY) was to support a PhD student, Marie Spiker, in her efforts to repurpose the HERMES  (Highly Extensible Resource for Modeling Event-Driven Supply Chains) vaccine supply chain modeling software into an appliation that could model agricultural supply chains.
 In particular, I handled the majority of data preprocessing, converting census and geographic data into formats that HERMES could read and that humans could parse.

 Noteworthy Tasks
 ----------------